PREPARING

 Is the water safe to drink in Zambia?

-We recommend you to not eat any raw vegetables or uncooked meat while in Zambia.
-Also, if you are offered food while in the compounds for community day, we strongly encourage you to graciously decline as we cannot assure that this food is safe for you to eat.What medication do you recommend to prevent malaria?
+We recommend that you not eat any raw vegetables or uncooked meat while in Zambia.
+Also, if you are offered food while in the community, we strongly encourage you to graciously decline as we cannot assure that this food is safe for you to eat.What medication do you recommend to prevent malaria?